Writing a Construction Safety Plan for Hurricane Season

 You need to be prepared.
-Don’t wait for the last minute to protect your project from an approaching hurricane.
-Developing an inclement weather policy for your construction sites will keep your team and your work safe in the eye of the storm.
+Don’t wait until the last minute to protect your project from an approaching hurricane.
+Developing a severe weather plan for your construction sites will keep your team and jobsite safe in the eye of the storm.
+Use our storm season tips and advice from the National Weather Service to get ahead of the storm and keep your workers and worksite safe.

-How to Prepare a Construction Severe Weather Management Plan
+How to Prepare for Severe Weather on Your Jobsite

 1. Prepare Before Severe Weather Strikes